ArmanDris/ChessEngines/README.md

 ### Building from source:

+You will need to install cmake and git to build this program.

-This project uses CMake.
-So first you generate the build system (first two commands) then you run the program from the project directory (third command).
+First you generate the build system (first two commands) then you run the program from the project directory (third command).

 #### Linux/Mac